Updated: Jul 13

 How Nonprofits within the Investigative and Ministry Outreach Sector can Contend with the Two Combatants of Pedophilia and Alcoholism

-Regarding alcoholism, pedophilia, and even other other sexual addictions against the body, psychologists have found that the steps used for alcohol recovery can be used to confront sexual addictions.
+Regarding alcoholism, pedophilia, and even other sexual addictions against the body, psychologists have found that the steps used for alcohol recovery can be used to confront sexual addictions.
 Researchers have found that neurochemical tolerance is one of the leading causes in the previously listed addictions because nerve endings in the brain become desensitized to chemicals, creating the addictive characteristic1.
 Even today within the medical field, there is plenty of debate on whether sex or sexualization is truly addictive.2 As Howell and Paris have mentioned that alcoholism has "not produced treatments that are primarily biological, such as medication or surgery,"3 the same is true regarding sexual addictions since these addictions are not completely biological in nature, where they can be "fixed" or "treated" by medication or surgery.